Colleges grapple with coronavirus as students return

 CHAPEL HILL, N.C.
-(AP) — Notre Dame University became the latest college to move classes online due to the coronavirus, after nearly 150 students tested positive.
+(AP) — Notre Dame and Michigan State universities became the latest colleges to move classes online because of the coronavirus on Tuesday as colleges struggle to contain outbreaks and students continue to congregate in large groups without masks or social distancing.

+The decisions came the same day a third school in the 17-member University of North Carolina system reported a COVID-19 cluster in off-campus housing.

+Notre Dame president the Rev. John Jenkins announced the university's decision to cancel in-person undergraduate classes for two weeks in an address to students and staff.

+Michigan State, which had been scheduled to start in-person classes on Sept.
+2, decided to switch to online instruction as a preventive measure amid the ongoing nationwide pandemic, President Samuel L. Stanley said in a statement posted on the school's website.

+"It has become evident to me that, despite our best efforts and strong planning, it is unlikely we can prevent widespread transmission of COVID-19 between students if our undergraduates return to campus,” he said.

-Tuesday’s action follows the decision by officials of the University of North Carolina at Chapel Hill to switch to remote learning starting Wednesday, as the virus makes its mark on colleges — and college towns — across the United States.
-Some universities are reconsidering plans to hold in-person classes or implementing new testing regimes.
-Others are threatening crackdowns on students who get too close with others, in violation of social distancing rules.
+Tuesday’s actions followed the decision by officials of the University of North Carolina at Chapel Hill to switch to remote learning starting Wednesday, as the virus makes its mark on colleges — and college towns — across the United States.
+Other universities are reconsidering plans to hold in-person classes or implementing new testing regimes.
+And some are threatening crackdowns on students who get too close with others, in violation of social distancing rules.

-Notre Dame canceled in-person undergraduate classes for two weeks.
-Jenkins said he decided against sending students home after consulting with health care experts.
-Instead, the university is imposing restrictions on student activity, including limiting access to dormitories to residents and barring students from major gathering places on campus.

 UNC-Chapel Hill freshman Mackenzie Holland spent two weeks in her dorm before she found herself moving back out again on Tuesday, after the university canceled in-person classes for undergraduates when clusters of coronavirus infection surfaced among students.